hwameistor/hwameistor/README.md

 ## Modules and Code

-HwameiStor contains 3 modules:
+HwameiStor contains 4 modules:
 * local-disk-manager
 * local-storage
 * scheduler
+* admission-controller

 ### Local-Disk-Manager
-Local-Disk-Manager (LDM) is designed to hold the management of disks on nodes.
-Other modules such as Local-Storage can take advantage of the management of disks by LDM.
+local-disk-manager (LDM) is designed to hold the management of disks on nodes.
+Other modules such as local-storage can take advantage of the disk management feature provided by LDM.

 ### Local-Storage
 Local-Storage (LS) provides a cloud-native local storage system.
 It aims to provision high-performance persistent LVM volume with local access to applicatios.

 ### Scheduler
-The Scheduler is to automatically schedule the Pod to the correct node which has the associated HwameiStor volume.
+Scheduler is to automatically schedule a pod to a correct node which has the associated HwameiStor volumes.

+### admission-controller
+admission-controller is a webhook that can automatically determine which pod uses the HwameiStor volume and, help to modify the schedulerName to hwameistor-scheduler.

 ## Documentation

-Full documentation is hosted at our project website [hwameistor.io](https://hwameistor.io/docs/intro).
+For full documentation see website [hwameistor.io](https://hwameistor.io/docs/intro).

 ## Roadmap
 | Feature                                  	| Status    	| Release 	|  Description                                     	|